gdemarsico/RegionManagerPlus/README.md

 # RegionManagerPlus
 Manage regions for any country.
 Create, edit, delete, enable/disable or download regions from API.

+Version 0.0.8
+Change Log:
+* Compatibility with all Magento versions

 Version 0.0.7
 Change Log:
 * AR Translations